Ruler on Ice: Remainder of the season

 On July 31, 2011, Ruler on Ice finished third in the Haskell Invitational to Coil and Shackleford by two and a half lengths.
 He ran with his stablemate, Pants On Fire, in a duo dubbed "Fire and Ice" by the press.
 Pants On Fire finished out of the money in fifth place.
 On August 27, 2011, Ruler on Ice came in fourth in the 2011 Travers Stakes.
 On September 24, 2011, he finished second to To Honor and Serve in the 2011 Pennsylvania Derby.
-He was third at the 2011 Breeders' Cup Classic behind Game on Dude and the 2010 Belmont Stakes winner, Drosselmeyer.
+He was third in the 2011 Breeders' Cup Classic behind Game on Dude and the 2010 Belmont Stakes winner, Drosselmeyer.

 Ruler on Ice (left) and stablemate Pants on Fire at Monmouth Park in 2011.
 The duo were dubbed "Fire and Ice" during the 2011 racing season.

 2012: four-year-old season

 Ruler on Ice finished eighth out of eleven horses in the Donn Handicap run at Gulfstream Park on February 11.
-Five months later on July 25 at Saratoga, Ruler finished seventh in an allowance race and was second to Win Willy in a similar race at Delaware Park in August.
-Entered in the Jockey Club Gold Cup, his only graded race of the year, Ruler challenged the front runners until a half-mile into the race when his gait became more choppy and his jockey Alan Garcia eased him out of the race.
+Five months later on July 25 at Saratoga, he finished seventh in an allowance race and was second to Win Willy in a similar race at Delaware Park in August.
+Entered in the Jockey Club Gold Cup, his only graded race of the year, he challenged the front runners until a half-mile into the race when his gait became more choppy and jockey Alan Garcia eased him out of the race.

 2013: five-year-old season

-On January 30, Ruler on Ice won an optional claiming race at Aqueduct Racetrack, his first since the Belmont.
+On January 30, Ruler on Ice won an optional claiming race at Aqueduct Racetrack, his first victory since the Belmont.
 He was fifth out of seven starters in the Grade 3 Excelsior Handicap at Aqueduct Racetrack in March.
-Ruler finished fourth in an allowance race at Parx Casino and Racing in April.
+He then finished fourth in an allowance race at Parx Casino and Racing in April.

-Ruler on Ice was retired from racing in July 2014 and lived at the farm of his owners in Versailles, Kentucky until December 2022 when he was pensioned to Old Friends equine retirement facility.
+Ruler on Ice was retired from racing in July 2014 and lived at the farm of his owners in Versailles, Kentucky until December 2022, when he was pensioned to Old Friends equine retirement facility.